 Intro:

-while researching another project in the Irish military archives, a query
+researching another project in the Irish military archives, a query was made

 26 Irish Shot at Dawn during WW1 that might